Boren Scholarship Basics

 Boren Fellowships are funded by the National Security Education Program (NSEP), which focuses on geographic areas, languages, and fields of study deemed critical to U.S. national security.
 Applicants should identify how their projects, as well as their future academic and career goals, will contribute to U.S. national security, broadly defined.
 NSEP draws on a broad definition of national security, recognizing that the scope of national security has expanded to include not only the traditional concerns of protecting and promoting American well-being, but also the challenges of global society, including sustainable development, environmental degradation, global disease and hunger, population growth and migration, and economic competitiveness.

-To view the Program Basics of the Boren Fellowships, see the website.
+To view the Program Basics of the Boren Fellowships and to check for changes/updates, see the website.